kkrueger-attunix/CosmosDB-GBB-Hackathon/challenges/Module4 -Introduction to CosmosDB-Cassandra API.md

 ```
 <img src="images/ssl.jpg"/><br/>

-5. Go to Azure cosmos db, select the connection string and copy CONTACT POINT, USERNAME and PRIMARY PASSWORD.
-Paste these values for use in Notepad.
+5. Go to Azure cosmos db, select the connection string and copy **CONTACT POINT**, **USERNAME** and **PRIMARY PASSWORD**.
+Paste these values for use in Notepad.<br/>

 <img src="images/cassandra1.jpg"/><br/>

-5. Run the following command for connecting to Azure cosmos Cassandra API.
+6. Run the following command for connecting to Azure cosmos Cassandra API.<br/>

 ```
 cqlsh.py <CONTACT POINT> -u <USERNAME> -p <PRIMARY PASSWORD> --ssl --cqlversion=3.4.4
 ```
 <img src="images/cqlsh7.jpg"/><br/>
-5. Use following command to uploading data to azure cosmos db:
+7. Use following command to uploading data to azure cosmos db:<br/>

 ```
 COPY info.address FROM 'cassandra-contacts.csv' WITH DELIMITER=',' AND HEADER=TRUE;
 ```
 <img src="images/copy.jpg"/><br/>

-6. Launch the Azure Portal, go to your azure cosmos db account, select Data Explorer and refresh the data.
-You will see that the data has been uploaded.
+8. Launch the Azure Portal, go to your azure cosmos db account, select Data Explorer and refresh the data.
+You will see that the data has been uploaded.<br/>

 <img src="images/cqlsh2.jpg"/><br/>
-7. Click on Rows > CQL Query Text and Click Run
+8. Click on Rows > CQL Query Text and Click Run<br/>

 <img src="images/cqlsh3.jpg"/><br/>